Daniel-Nikpayuk/RCAP/README.md

 -----------------------

 If you find any issues please let me know.
-I hope this helps in the decolonization process.
+I hope this helps in the reconciliation process.
 Thank you.